abhilampard/SUDOKU-using-Backtracking/README.md

 1. Any solution to the problem can be checked relatively quickly, i.e. in polynomial time.

-2. If the problem can be solved relatively quickly, then so can every problem that satis-fies property (1).
+2. If the problem can be solved relatively quickly, then so can every problem that satisfies property (1).

 ## Fun Fact